Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 # If Statements

-If statements behave like how you would expect them to behave.
+If-statements behave like how you would expect them to behave.

 First, you write `if`, then the condition and at last one single statement or a block.
 Do it like so: